-- For a local repository created through the NEXUS Server's Version Control service (i.e. not external), that repository is shared, by default, with the user who created the repository, and the Administrators role.
+- For a local repository created through the NEXUS Server's Version Control service (i.e. not external), its default permissions share that repository with the user who created the repository, and the Administrators role.
 Both of these have full Read/Write access.

 - For an external repository, it is shared with no-one by default – not even the user who added a connection to it through the interface.

-- Only local repositories (not external) can be shared with defined roles for the NEXUS Server, or publically.
+- Only local repositories (not external) can be shared with defined role groups for the NEXUS Server, or publicly.
 Roles are listed after individual users.

 - To remove an existing user/role from having shared access to a repository, click the associated Remove control ().

 External Access to a Local SVN Design Repository

 A Design Repository that is created through the NEXUS Server's local Version Control Service can be accessed using an SVN client such as TortoiseSVN.
 Access is made using the regular network protocol (the svn:// is currently supported).
 The correct repository address can be accessed/copied from two places:

 - The VCS page of the NEXUS Server's browser interface – within the Repository Path field for the target repository.